Pedro Almodóvar: 2004–2016: Established director

 Loosely based on the French novel Tarantula by Thierry Jonquet, The Skin I Live In (2011) is the director's first incursion into the psychological horror genre.
 Inspired to make his own horror film, The Skin I Live In revolves around a plastic surgeon, Robert (Antonio Banderas), who becomes obsessed with creating skin that can withstand burns.
 Haunted by past tragedies, Robert believes that the key to his research is the patient who he mysteriously keeps prisoner in his mansion.
 The film marked a long-awaited reunion between Almodóvar and Antonio Banderas, reunited after 21 years.
 Penélope Cruz was initially slated for the role of the captive patient Vera Cruz, but she was unable to take part as she was pregnant with her first child.
 As a result, Elena Anaya, who had appeared in Talk to Her, was cast.

-The Skin I Live In has many cinematic influences, most notably the French horror film Eyes Without a Face directed by Georges Franju, but also refers to Alfred Hitchcock's Vertigo, and the style of the films of David Cronenberg, Dario Argento, Mario Bava, Umberto Lenzi and Lucio Fulci while also paying tribute to the films of Fritz Lang and F. W. Murnau.
+The Skin I Live In has many cinematic influences, most notably the French horror film Eyes Without a Face directed by Georges Franju, but also refers to Alfred Hitchcock's Vertigo and the style of films of David Cronenberg, Dario Argento, Mario Bava, Umberto Lenzi and Lucio Fulci, while also paying tribute to the films of Fritz Lang and F. W. Murnau.
 After making its premiere at the 2011 Cannes Film Festival, the film grossed $30 million worldwide.
 The Skin I Live In received the BAFTA Award for Best Film Not in the English Language and a Golden Globe Award nomination in the same category.